Mubarakjk/Mymz-World-Child-Care-Website-Project-Case-Study-/README.md

-# Mymz World Child Care – Website Project (Case Study)
+# Mymz World Child Care – Website Project

-This repository is a case study of a real website project I collaborated on with my cousin, an experienced web developer, for my mum’s childcare business, *Mymz World*.
+This repository showcases a real website project I collaborated on with my cousin, an experienced web developer, for my mum’s childcare business, *Mymz World*.
 This repo documents **my contributions**, the coding and content work I did, the skills I used, and what I learned during the project.

 ---